The Advanced Laboratory Physics Association, ALPhA, has created a highly successful faculty development program called the “ALPhA Immersions.”

 For some of the faculty participants, however, one problem does persist.
 Although these participants are very interested in bringing the Immersion experiment to their home institutions ,the available funding is insufficient.
 They are looking for help in purchasing the necessary equipment.
 Well, help is on the way!

 At the inaugural meeting of the Foundation Board, September 2014, it was unanimously decided that the first activity of the Foundation would be to provide help with the purchase of the apparatus used in the various Immersions.
-That is, faculty who complete an Immersion on a given advanced laboratory apparatus, will now have the opportunity to apply for a Foundation grant that will provide up to 40% (with a maximum of $7,500) of the cost of the hardware used in the experiment, with a maximum grant of $8,000.
+That is, faculty who complete an Immersion on a given advanced laboratory apparatus, will now have the opportunity to apply for a Foundation grant that will provide up to 50% (one half) of the cost of the hardware used in the experiment, with a maximum grant of $8,000.
 For the fiscal year 2016, a total of $68,000 in grant money was awarded.
 For the fiscal year 2017, a total of $49,150 was awarded to 17 different schools.
 For the fiscal year 2018, a total of $22,515 was awarded to 5 different schools.
 For fiscal year 2019, a total of $49,741 was given to 10 different schools, for 2020, $9,778 to 3 schools, for 2021, $19,171 to 6 schools, and for 2022, $21,596 was given to 5 schools.

 The grants will be evaluated by the Foundation using the following criteria (in order of priority):

 - Evaluation, by the mentor, of the participant’s work during the Immersion.